andris-lejasmeiers/swift/index.md

 {:.good}

-If the function call ends with a trailing closure and the closure's signature must be wrapped, then place it on its own line and wrap the argument list in parentheses to distinguish it from the body of the closure below it.
+If the function call ends with a trailing closure and the closure's signature must be line-wrapped, then place it on its own line and wrap the argument list in parentheses to distinguish it from the body of the closure below it.

 ~~~ swift